 How to Choose an Abrasive Blast Hose

-In the high-pressured abrasive blast industry, it is essential that high quality equipment is used to ensure that a job is completed efficiently with maximum safety.
+In the high-pressured sandblasting industry, it is essential that high quality equipment is used to ensure that a job is completed efficiently with maximum safety.

-The Elcometer 102 Needle Pressure Gauge is designed to accurately measure air pressure throughout the blast hose, meaning it can serve as a key indicator into the performance of your hose.
+The Elcometer 102 Needle Pressure Gauge is designed to accurately measure air pressure throughout the blast hose, meaning it can serve as a key indicator into the hose's performance.

 Hose Length and Position